Total Express

-Total Express Linhas Aéreas, known as Total Express, is a Brazilian cargo airline based in Barueri, São Paulo.
+Total Express Linhas Aéreas, known as Total Express, is an inoperative Brazilian cargo airline based in Barueri, São Paulo.
 The airline's focus is on transporting e-commerce products for distribution through Total Express' regional hubs.
 Its base of operations is located at São Paulo Guarulhos International Airport.

 History

 Background

 Total Express Linhas Aéreas was created by businessman Fábio Carvalho and executive Felipe Alves Lima.
 Carvalho is the owner of Grupo Abril, a Brazilian media conglomerate based in São Paulo and which also operates in the logistics area through the homonymous carrier, Total Express, led by Lima, its current chief executive officer (CEO).

 Total Express focuses on transporting e-commerce products through a door-to-door courier service, becoming a reference in this type of service in Brazil, obtaining contracts with several companies, such as Mercado Livre, Magazine Luiza and Amazon, to deliver orders quickly, within 48 hours.
 On August 8, 2022, Amazon became a minority shareholder in Total Express by acquiring a 9.68% stake in the carrier.

 In this context, due to the rapid growth of the e-commerce market in Brazil and the need to reinforce its logistics operations, Total Express leases a Boeing 737-400SF from Total Linhas Aéreas in 2021 for the dedicated transport of its customers' products between Manaus and São Paulo and at the same time begins planning the launch of its own airline.

 On August 20, 2021, Total Linhas Aéreas operated the first flight on behalf of Total Express, when the Boeing 737 registration PS-TLA (MSN 28753) took off in the afternoon from São Paulo Guarulhos International Airport bound for Eduardo Gomes International Airport fulfilling flight TTL-9883.